 While every neuroscience program has its “multiplication tables,” as Cope terms them — certain facts every neuroscientist has to know — the bigger challenge is, where do students take it from there?

-With the curriculum developed, additional faculty hired, and dedicated lab space opening up, Georgia Tech’s Bachelor of Science in Neuroscience is ready to launch this fall.
+Georgia Tech’s Bachelor of Science in Neuroscience launched this fall.

 As the community builds and the degree program gains visibility, Cope expects Georgia Tech to carve its niche among neuroscience programs as only Georgia Tech can.